bradut/SlingBox-Channel-Changer-TVGuide/README.md

 ### SlingBox channel changer functionality

-Channel changer functionality is provided by the SlingBox Server Wrapper:<br />
+Channel changer functionality is provided by the Slinger Server Wrapper:<br />
 1. The Server pushes notifications to this app about the following streaming events of the SlingBoxes
    - `streaming in progress`
    - `streaming stopped`